BlakeRhodes/Learn-to-Program/Writerside/topics/Combining-Patterns.md

 ## Calling things what they are.

-This is a tricky one, but let's just say the box is the problem.
+This is a tricky one, but that is because we are trying to name something without knowing what it is.

-So what to call it is the answer.

-Let's start with the problem.
+We need to change our approach here, instead of starting with a name, let's start with the problem we are trying to solve.

+## Our Problem

 How many boxes can my truck carry?

-Now, let's write down the limitations.
+Great start, the next step is to think about the limitations we are facing.

-I can only carry 1500 pounds.
+The truck can only carry 1500lbs.

-So what we need to know about each box is how many we need?
+So what we need to know about each box is how much it weighs.
-How much each box weighs.

 ```Kotlin